Jules White: Final years

-In 1956, after other studios had abandoned short-subject production, Jules White had the field to himself and experimented with new ideas.
+White went on to produce 17 more shorts from late 1956 to the end of 1957.
 Many of his Stooge comedies now consisted of all-new material, featuring science-fiction or musical themes, and often including topical references to rock and roll and then-current feature films.
 White even launched a new series, "Girlie Whirls," as musical-comedy vehicles for plump comedian Muriel Landers; only one film was made before White reassigned her to one of the Stooge comedies.